Canon 1D Mark III vs 750D

 It is notable that the 750D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D Mark III does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D Mark III (unlike the 750D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1D Mark III and the 750D have been discontinued, but can regularly be found used on eBay.
+Both the 1D Mark III and the 750D have been discontinued, but can regularly be found used on ebay.
 The 1D Mark III was replaced by the Canon 1D Mark IV, while the 750D was followed by the Canon 800D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 1D Mark III and 750D can be found, respectively, in the Canon 1D Mark III Manual (free pdf) or the online Canon 750D Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D Mark III and the Canon 750D?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS-1D Mark III: